nimbix/jarvice-helm/KubernetesInstall.md

 #### SSH access from a `kubectl` client machine

-The `upgrade-kubeadm-cluster` upgrade script also assumes that the cluster node names match their network host name that is directly accessible, via SSH, from the `kubectl` client machine that the script will be executed on.
+The `upgrade-kubeadm-cluster` script also assumes that the cluster node names match a DNS resolvable network host name that is directly accessible, via SSH, from the `kubectl` client machine that the script will be executed on.

 It is recommended that SSH keys are copied to the cluster nodes for the SSH user that has `sudo` access on each of those nodes.
-That user will be used by the scripts.
+That user will be used by the upgrade scripts.
 SSH keys can be copied to the nodes with commands similar to the following:
 ```bash
 $ NODES=$(kubectl get nodes -o jsonpath='{.items[*].metadata.name}')
 $ USER=jarvice